-Here are questions I ask before rushing in and allowing words to rush out of my mouth:
+Here are questions I ask before rushing in and allowing words to rush out:

 Is this necessary?
 Is this wanted?
 Is this valuable to the listener(s)?
 Most importantly, is this kind?
 (Not “nice,” which is a different attitude, and one with which I don’t truck.)